Luracast/Restler/public/examples/_009_rate_limiting/readme.md

 `iFilter` interface.

-This example also shows how to use Defaults class to customize defaults, how to create your own iCache implementation, and how to make a hybrid filter class that behaves deferently when the user is Authenticated
+This example also shows how to use Defaults class to customize defaults, how to create your own iCache implementation, and how to make a hybrid filter class that behaves differently when the user is Authenticated

 [![Restler API Explorer](../resources/explorer1.png)](explorer/index.html#!/authors-v1)